CMMC Terms

 eMASS

 eMASS is used for DoD mission networks and historically has not been associated with Defense Contractor compliance.
-Access to private sector is restricted.
+Access to the private sector is restricted.
 However, the CMMC will need to record assessments and hold certification status for thousands of companies in a central place. eMASS is the most likely solution.

 Enterprise risk management

-A comprehensive approach to risk management that engages people, processes, and systems across an organization to improve the quality of decision making for managing risks that may hinder an organization’s ability to achieve its objectives.
+A comprehensive approach to risk management that engages people, processes, and systems across an organization to improve the quality of decision-making for managing risks that may hinder an organization’s ability to achieve its objectives.

 Event logs